coltonsr77/Windows-Setup-Patchs/README.md

 Hello!

-This Repo has Installers to Give Patchs and Updates
+This Repo has Installers to give patches and Updates

 Password to the V1 of the Installer is patchs77

-Still Adding New Installers
+Still Updating Installers

 We Have Signed Installers too